-Classification of aircraft lease arrangements See Notes 2, 28 and 40
+Classification of aircraft lease arrangements

+See Notes 2, 28 and 40

-The Group's companies purchase and use aircraft under financial and entered during the reporting period selected on a sample basis for: operating leases.
+The Group's companies purchase and use aircraft under financial and operating leases.

 As at 31 December 2017, the Group's statement of financial position includes liabilities and assets related to aircraft finance lease arrangements in the amount of RUB 96,265 million and RUB 66,485 million, respectively.